 How To Stay Connected During Coronavirus Post Credits

 Author: Homegirl London who is self-isolating at home with her laptop!
 Photographs: Call Me Art Print from Doodlemoo at notonthehighstreet.com, Letter Writing Set from Ella James Designs at notonthehighstreet.com and Social Media Addict Desk Plate from Flamingo Candles at notonthehighstreet.com.
-Disclosure: This feature includes the following affiliate partners – notonthehighstreet.com (if you click through from my website and purchase items from the affiliates, I will earn a small commission).
+Disclosure: This feature includes the following affiliate partner link – notonthehighstreet.com (if you click through from my website and purchase items from the affiliates, I will earn a small commission).
 Please note that I wanted images for the feature which I used from an affiliate partner and I have to put a link to their website to do this.